-Physical access restrictions can also result if land acquisition by the federal government results in a pocket or island of non-federal land.
-This would be an adverse impact on the landowner(s) of the land to which access has been restricted.
-The significance of the impact is based on the extent to which access to the non-federal land is restricted.
+Physical access restrictions can result if land acquisition by the federal government results in a pocket or island of non-federal land.
+This would be an adverse impact on the landowner(s) of the pocket of land.
+The significance of the impact is based on the extent to which the non-federal land is bordered by military land.
 Significant adverse impacts result when the property is surrounded by military property (even when access to property is provided).
-Similarly, such pockets of non-DoD land within a DoD installation would be a potential adverse impact on military land use.
+Similarly, pockets of civilian land use within a DoD installation would be a potential adverse impact on military land use.

-The pockets of land use and public access restrictions have potential indirect impacts on other resources that are discussed elsewhere in this EIS.
+The pockets of land use and public access restrictions have potential indirect impacts on other resources that are discussed elsewhere in this EIS/OEIS.